-I’m a Instructional Technology Specialist at the Division of Teaching and Learning Technologies at the University of Mary Washington, specializing in the intersections of technology, pedagogy, and collaborative learning.
-I am also managing editor of our DTLT Blog.
+I’m a Learning Design Specialist at the Center for New Designs for Learning and Scholarship at the Georgetown University, specializing in the intersections of technology, pedagogy, and collaborative learning.

 I’ve worked in public higher education for almost 20 years, in two countries and four states, primarily at regional, teaching-focused universities, before moving into faculty development.